duffyjp/duffyjp.github.io/_posts/2023-08-02-Log-ATT-Router-Status.md

 ```

 ### Check the results
 * This will reveal more significant events.
-As of this update my AT&T gateway reports 20 days of uptime, but as seen above the actual internet connection is lost typically once or twice a day for usually two minutes at a time.
+Note that more uptime details were added to the script after the first week.

 <div style="overflow-y: auto; max-height: 512px;">
 <pre>
-$ grep -C1 -v Up att.log
+egrep -B1 "Down|Address" att.log
 2023-08-02 10:07:33 Up
 2023-08-02 10:07:44  Down
 2023-08-02 10:07:55  Down
 2023-08-02 10:08:05  Down
-2023-08-02 10:08:18 Up
 --
 2023-08-02 14:43:30 Up
 2023-08-02 14:43:41  Down